Noroff-FED-Campus-Assignments/fed-y1-javascript-course-assignment_list-detail-with-api-Bjerkeset/README.md

 All of these todo's must be done to pass the asssignment.

-- [ ] End-user can see a list of items of the home page.
+- [x] End-user can see a list of items of the home page.
-- [ ] When the End-user clicks on an item in the list they are navigated to the details page.
+- [x] When the End-user clicks on an item in the list they are navigated to the details page.
-- [ ] End-user can view atleast three properties of an item in a list.
+- [x] End-user can view atleast three properties of an item in a list.
-- [ ] End-user can view atleast three properties of an item on the details page.
+- [x] End-user can view atleast three properties of an item on the details page.
-- [ ] A error message is present when the End-user encounters a error while viewing the index page.
+- [x] A error message is present when the End-user encounters a error while viewing the index page.
-- [ ] A error message is present when the End-user encounters a error while viewing the details page.
+- [x] A error message is present when the End-user encounters a error while viewing the details page.
-- [ ] End-user can view the title of the item on the browser tab for a details page.
+- [x] End-user can view the title of the item on the browser tab for a details page.
-- [ ] End-user can view validation message when they input an incorrect name.
-- [ ] End-user can view validation message when they input an incorrect subject that is less than 10 characters.
+- [x] End-user can view validation message when they input an incorrect subject that is less than 10 characters.
-- [ ] End-user can view validation message when they input an incorrect Email address.
+- [x] End-user can view validation message when they input an incorrect Email address.
-- [ ] End-user can view a validation message when they input an incorrect physical address that is less than 25 characters long.
+- [x] End-user can view a validation message when they input an incorrect physical address that is less than 25 characters long.

 ## End-user success criteria (Optional - 100%)

-- [ ] End-user can search for a specific item.
+- [x] End-user can search for a specific item.
 - [ ] End-user can filter the list.
 - [ ] End-user can sort list by;
   - [ ] Name ascending order
   - [ ] Name descending order
 - [ ] Confirmation modal after custumer submits a successful contact form.
-- [ ] End-user can auto-fill the contact form using the browser auto-fill.
+- [x] End-user can auto-fill the contact form using the browser auto-fill.
-- [ ] End-user can auto-fill the contact form using a password manager.
+- [x] End-user can auto-fill the contact form using a password manager.
-- [ ] Validation still works when End-user uses copy and pastes into input fields.
+- [x] Validation still works when End-user uses copy and pastes into input fields.
-- [ ] End-user can see a postive feedback when they input correct info and pass validation.
+- [x] End-user can see a postive feedback when they input correct info and pass validation.
 - [ ] End-user can experience pleasant animations.
   - [ ] Each item in the list has a staggered animation.
   - [ ] Contact form success modal fades in.
 - [ ] End-user can view a custom favicon.
-- [ ] CSS uses variables
+- [x] CSS uses variables
-- [ ] Code is dry - There are no repeating functions, variables.
+- [x] Code is dry - There are no repeating functions, variables.
-- [ ] My commit messages are relavant and make sense.
+- [x] My commit messages are relavant and make sense.
 [How to write good commit messages](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/)
 - [ ] [End-user experiences a complete custom UI design.](https://www.figma.com/file/KExTTAE75DRhq2xTvapFR4/FED-Whiteboard?node-id=0%3A1&t=UItKehGgT8gRlibY-1)

-  - [ ] Is user-friendly
+  - [x] Is user-friendly
   - [ ] Effective use of the pillars of design
     - [ ] Typography
     - [ ] COlour